ChauhanRohan-RC/Fourier-Series/README.md

 ####

-* Fourier Transform Visualization with advance controls
+* Fourier Transform simulation with fine control over the algorithm parameters, visualization graphics and animations

 ####